Bay County specific answer

 Bay County Process Steps:

-Processing times in Bay County Usually range 40-70 days.
-The current filing fee is $400.
+Processing times in Bay County typically range 40-70 days.
+The current filing fee is $400.00 plus service charge.
+See the Florida answer for state-wide context.

 Bay County Requirements